Emurasoft/emurasoft.github.io/en/dlg/customize_start/index.md

 ## Oldest Version drop-down list box

-Specifies the oldest version displayed in theNew Options list box.
+Specifies the oldest version displayed in the **New Options** list box.
 If a future version (newer than the current version) is specified, only the new options available in future versions will be displayed.

 ## Show Additional Buttons check box